 The Legacy of Textile and Garment Workers on Women's Suffrage

-Originally called International Working Women’s Day, this day is rooted in something very familiar to us at Stitchworks: garment factories, textile labor, and women who made their living with a needle, thread, and skill.
+Originally called International Working Women’s Day, this day is rooted in something very familiar to us at Stitchworks: garment factories, textile labor, and women who made their living with a needle, some thread, and their skill.

 Strikes, ladies tailors, N.Y., Feb.
 1910, picket girls on duty - via Library of Congress

-It is crucial to also recognize that even today over 80% of work by the global garment industry is by women who still face injustice in their industry, especially in countries like Bangladesh, Vietnam, and Cambodia.
+It is crucial to also recognize that, even today, over 80% of work by the global garment industry is by women who still face injustice in their industry, especially in countries like Bangladesh, Vietnam, and Cambodia.

-However, the progress in America dates all the way back to New York 1909 with the “Uprising of 20,000” a strike by women garment workers to demand better pay and working conditions.
-Not to mention tragedies like the infamous Triangle ShirtWaist Factory fire of 1911, were instrumental in pushing reforms for safe working conditions in garment and textile factories which were overwhelmingly staffed by women.
+Progress in America dates all the way back to New York in 1909 with the Uprising of 20,000, a strike by women garment workers to demand better pay and working conditions.
+Tragedies like the infamous Triangle Shirtwaist Factory fire of 1911 were also instrumental in pushing reforms for safe working conditions in garment and textile factories, which were overwhelmingly staffed by women.

 This history matters because the tools we use, the skills we practice, and the spaces we gather in didn’t appear out of nowhere.
 They were shaped by women who organized, protested, stitched, and demanded better futures for themselves, but also for the generations after them.